SensorsINI/v2e/README.md

 ## Dataset

-DDD17 is the first public end-to-end training dataset of automotive driving using a DAVIS event + frame camera.
+DDD17+ is the first public end-to-end training dataset of automotive driving using a DAVIS event + frame camera.
 This dataset is maintained by the Sensors Research Group of Institute of Neuroinformatics.
-Please read the document [[link](https://docs.google.com/document/d/1HM0CSmjO8nOpUeTvmPjopcBcVCk7KXvLUuiZFS6TWSg/pub)] for details about downloading the dataset.
+Please go to the website of Sensors Group [[link](http://sensors.ini.uzh.ch/databases.html)] for details about downloading the dataset.

 ## Download Checkpoint